 Engagement management offers immense benefits.
 It builds trust among stakeholders and helps get their support to complete the project.
 It highly motivates team members and provides more efficient work.
 It lowers the churn rate and reduces conflict.

-Many organizations have engagement policies, but they don’t consider different aspects of the employee experience.
+Many organizations have engagement policies, but they often overlook key aspects of the employee experience.
 Engagement management helps improve the employee experience.

 Key Challenges of Engagement Management

 Engagement management is not as easy as it may seem.
-A project can have hundreds or thousands of stakeholders; grouping or categorizing them is not easy.
-Moreover, as the project progresses, the stakeholders’ expectations may also change, so tracking and managing the changing requirements may become difficult.
+A project can have hundreds or thousands of stakeholders; grouping or categorizing them is not an easy task.
+Moreover, as the project progresses, stakeholders’ expectations may also change, making it difficult to track and manage the evolving requirements.

-Managing stakeholders is time-consuming and stressful, especially when influential stakeholders have conflicts.
-A project manager should use the right conflict resolution technique to solve conflicts that align with the project objectives.
-Interpersonal and communication skills are useful in influencing stakeholders.
+Managing stakeholders is time-consuming and stressful, particularly when influential stakeholders have conflicting interests.
+A project manager should employ the appropriate conflict resolution technique to resolve conflicts that align with the project’s objectives.
+Interpersonal and communication skills help influence stakeholders.

 How to Manage Engagement